Leatherback Turtles in Soropta Beach

 Eco-volunteers will stay at STC’s Soropta Biological Field Station, located in a tropical rainforest setting, and just steps from the black sand beach.
 There is only one type of accommodation available at Soropta Beach, very rustic.

-Housing is dorm-style living, includes bunk beds with up to 6 people per room and a community bathroom.
+Housing is dorm-style living, includes bunk beds with up to 4 people per room and a community bathroom.
 You will need to bring your own mosquito net for sleeping.
+(STC has some mosquito nets at the station, please check with STC for availability.)

-1) Submit the Online Registration Form or call STC at 352-373-6441 for initial registration, confirmation of dates, and contact number for travel information.
+1) Submit the Online Registration Form for initial registration, confirmation of dates, and contact number for travel information.

 2) Secure your reservation with a $200 deposit as soon as possible.